Nahid-iiqbal/ECEFC-Money-Manager-Demo-/NAVBAR_IMPLEMENTATION.md

 ## 🎯 Overview

-This implementation provides a production-ready, accessible, and performant sticky navigation bar for the FeinBuddy Flask application.
+This implementation provides a production-ready, accessible, and performant sticky navigation bar for the FinBuddy Flask application.
 The navbar remains visible at the top of the viewport when scrolling and includes sophisticated visual feedback.

 ---